ahmetugsuz/Finland_Bus_Routes_V2/README.md

 ## Getting Started <a name="getting-started"></a>

 To run the application, you can use Docker Compose, which simplifies the setup process (as shown in Method 1).
-To do that, you will need to have [docker desktop]((https://docs.docker.com/desktop/)) installed and set up.
+To do that, you will need to have [Docker Desktop](https://docs.docker.com/desktop/) installed and set up.

 ### Method 1: Using Docker Compose (Recommended, Easiest Way) <a name="method-1"></a>